Category#

 Parameters:

-other (Category) – The other arrow.
+other (Category) – The other morphism.

 Return type: